Regional Capital Improvements Planning

 service districts, cities, special improvement districts, towns, water

-conservancy districts, water or sewer improvement districts, building authorities,
+conservancy districts, water or sewer improvement districts, building

 WHAT IS THE REVENUE THE BOARD RECEIVES TO ALLOCATE, AND WHAT TYPES OF PROJECTS DO THEY FUND?